TheKikGen/USBMidiKliK4x4/README.md

 If any USB midi event is received, the intelligent thru mode is stopped immediatly, and the standard routing is restored.
 The sysex message structure is the following :

-    F0 77 77 78 <func id = 0x0E> <n = MIDI IN Jack #, 1-4> <delay from 10 to 127> F7
+    F0 77 77 78 <func id = 0x0E> <n = MIDI IN Jack #, 1-4> <n = nb of 15s periods, 0-127> F7

-The delay is defined by a numer of 15 seconds periods.
-The minimum period is 1.
-The max is 127 (31 mn).
+The delay is defined by a number of 15 seconds periods.
+The maximum period number is 127 (31 mn).
 If the number of period is zero, the midi thru mode is permanent.
-For example, to set the MIDI IN 3 jack to be the input, when the delay is 2 mn (120 seconds = 8 periods of 15 seconds) :
+For example, to set the MIDI IN 3 jack to be the input, when the delay reachs 2 mn (120 seconds = 8 periods of 15 seconds) :

     F0 77 77 78 0E 03 08 F7